Murtaza-arif/all-you-need-to-know-for-data-engineer/batch_data_ingestion/README.md

 # Batch Data Ingestion Pipeline

 A robust ETL pipeline that extracts data from MySQL, performs complex transformations using PySpark, and loads the results into Amazon S3.
+The pipeline runs on a distributed Spark cluster managed by Docker Compose.

 ## Features

+- Distributed Spark cluster with master and worker nodes
+- Containerized MySQL database
 - Extracts data from MySQL tables
 - Performs complex inventory analytics using PySpark UDFs
 - Calculates business insights including: